lhbelfanti/dokub/05-complex/README.md

 ### Going deeper

 The application frontend has two sections:
-- "Values I have seen": Which shows the indices I've entered.
+- "Values I have seen": Which shows the indexes I've entered.
 This data is saved to a Postgres database.
 - "Calculated values": Which shows the number calculated for a specific index.
 It's saved to a Redis database.

 ### Flow